cecilia-afia/DriveToGaether/src/Serveur/REAMDE.md

   haguichi&
   ```
   - Configure haguichi by pressing "Configure" (doesn't need any humain input)

+To run the server:
+  -
+  - Create a new network with Haguichi (Linux) or Hamachi (Windows)
-  - Retrieve ipv4 adress from haguichi and pass it to the "host" variable in "serverSocket.py"
+  - Retrieve ipv4 adress from Haguichi/Hamachi and pass it to the "host" variable in "serverSocket.py"
   - Run "serverPocket.py":
   ```sh
   python3 serverSocket.py